cloudbase/cloudbase-init-ci/docs/images.rst

-How to create images for argus - a short recipe
+How to create images for Argus - a short recipe
 ===============================================

-In order to work properly, argus needs specialized images, tailored for its needs.
+In order to work properly, Argus needs specialized images, tailored for its needs.

 The current document tries to describe what steps are necessary for creating a proper image.